up9inc/mockintosh/Roadmap.md

 1. Ability to match request body by regexp
 1. Counter functions
 1. `random.*` templates
+1. keep unsupported templates as-is
+1. Support for running single service from config, selected by its comment

 ## Milestone N

-1. respond 400 if path matched, but header/qstr/body did not match
+1. respond 400/405 if path matched, but method/header/qstr/body did not match
 1. template helpers: dates, names, addresses etc
 1. jsonSchema extraction from body
 1. regex extraction from body/headers